 The Selah Fire Department is primarily a volunteer organization.
 The volunteers, technically considered "Paid On-Call" members - meaning they receive a stipend for attending drills and responding on calls, make up approximately 84% of the membership when fully staffed.
-Currently there are 43 paid on call members, 28 assigned to Station 21, 7 of which are support personnel, 4 at Station 22, 6 at Station 24, 5 at Station 26, plus a full time staff of 8 combat personnel and 1 administrative assistant working out of Station 21.
+Currently there are 37 paid on call members, 22 assigned to Station 21, 6 of which are support personnel, 4 at Station 22, 5 at Station 24, 6 at Station 26, plus a full time staff of 8 combat personnel and 1 administrative assistant working out of Station 21.
 Starting in the mid '80's until 1996 the only full time career employees were the fire chief and assistant chief.
 In 1997 a third chief officer was hired as the training officer.
 All three were exempt positions.
-In October of 2013 when the chief retired the decision was made to replace him with a firefighter position to assist the other two current firefighter positions.
-A forth firefighter was added in 2017, a fifth firefighter was added in 2019, the part time administrative position was made fulltime and a Training Officer was promoted from firefighter rank in 2020, and another firefighter was added in 2022 for a total of nine full time employees.
+In October of 2013 when the chief retired, the decision was made to replace him with a firefighter position to assist the other two current firefighter positions.
+A forth firefighter was added in 2017, a fifth firefighter was added in 2019, the part time administrative position was made fulltime, a Lt.
+Training Officer was promoted from firefighter rank in 2020, an additional firefighter was added in 2022, and a Lt. of Pub.
+Ed, Prevention and Recruitment and Retention was promoted from firefighter rank in 2023 for a total of nine full time employees.